med-rezzouq/Templex/README.md

  ## File architecture

- **the file structure following MVCa arch and Complying with j4**
+ **the file structure following MVC arch and Complying with j4**

-1 src
+1 src/
   - Controller
   - Helper
   - Config

+**to include file in your project just include templex.php in your project and make in instance of templex class and call the render method of template to render the entry file which is located in /layouts same level with templex.php , you can also edit src/Helper/ConfigHelper.php as you want to return the settings that are savec in src/Config/config.json**